"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 Use of AVINZA as the First Opioid Analgesic

-Initiate AVINZA therapy with the 30 mg capsule once daily (at 24-hour intervals).
-Adjust the dose of AVINZA in increments not greater than 30 mg every 4 days.
+Initiate treatment with AVINZA with 30 mg capsule orally every 24 hours.
+Adjust the dose of AVINZA in increments not greater than 30 mg every 3 to 4 days.

 Conversion from Other Oral Morphine Formulations to AVINZA